bastienmichaux/notes/g/comparch/motherboard.md

 <!-- TODO: traces -->
 <!-- TODO: system bus -->

-A bus is a wire on the motherboard, it's the physical pathway allowing data to flow between components.
-There are several different busses on the motherboard, connecting different computer parts.
+Busses are wires on the motherboard, it's the physical pathway allowing data to flow between components.

+There are several different busses on the motherboard, connecting different computer parts:
+- Data bus: carries the actual data being processed
+- Address bus: determines where to send/read data, carries info about the device with which the CPU is communicating (physical address)
+- Control bus: determiens
+- System bus: combines data, address and control bus

 **Speed:** All busses don't have the same speed.
 Like roads in a city, there are wider, faster busses and narrower, slower busses.